symengine/symengine-wheels/README.md

 For Windows,

-  1. Hope that the user has install Visual C++ 2017 Redistributable;
+  1. Hope that the user has install Visual C++ 2017 Redistributable.